Mostaan 110

 Mostaan 110 or Musta'an 110 (مستعان ۱۱۰) is an Iranian counterfeit device designed by the Basij militia.
-The device was unveiled in April 2020 by the Commanders of the Islamic Revolutionary Guard Corps (IRGC), who claimed it was capable of remotely detecting COVID-19.
+The device was unveiled in April 2020 by the Islamic Revolutionary Guard Corps (IRGC), who claimed it was capable of remotely detecting COVID-19.
 These claims were met with wide skepticism from experts both inside Iran and internationally, and the device's capabilities have not been independently proven.

 Description

 Mostaan 110 is a series of smaller devices, though the main device appears to be a wired handheld device slightly resembling a power drill, featuring a long forward-facing metal antenna mounted to the top.
 According to the IRGC, the device detects COVID-19 using electromagnetic radiation emitted by the antenna.
 The device is connected to a handheld dish-like device, apparently used to scan people.

 Claims

 The IRGC claimed that the device can be used to detect moments of the coronavirus within a 100 m radius using electromagnetic radiation, with an accuracy rate of 80%.

 IRGC Commander-in-Chief Hossein Salami stated that the device could be used for mass screening of people and scanning contaminated areas, claiming that its ability to specify which area is contaminated could minimize the amount of disinfectants being used in areas that are not contaminated.
 Salami hailed it as an "amazing invention" by Basiji scientists and a remarkable achievement for the IRGC.

 Salami claimed that "dozens of countries" had contacted Iran about the device, but clarified that Iran would not share its technology with the United States until American sanctions against Iran were lifted.